by Penny O’kane

 - Contact: David Cadwallader 04 30 44 52 79 or by email: firstname.lastname@example.org

-Set up just 6 years ago by a group of 4 friends living in Port-Vendres, Vermeille Internationale’s main aim is to raise and donate funds to both local and international charities: meet up, make friends and give something back!
+Set up in 2013 by a group of 4 friends living in Port-Vendres, Vermeille Internationale’s main aim is to raise and donate funds to both local and international charities: meet up, make friends and give something back!

-For the princely sum 2 Euros per year, members can attend numerous social events and activities.
+For the princely sum of 5 Euros per year, members can attend numerous social events and activities.
 There are language groups, wine tastings and vineyard tours, walks to suit all levels of fitness, musical and poetry evenings, picnics and dining experiences, visits to festivals, as well as regular apéros evenings.

-A recent innovative and very successful project has been the publication of a beautiful full-colour recipe book with recipes from around the world from VI members .
-The Port-Vendres lifeboat is another project which is supported by the association, and the inauguration of the refurbished boat is eagerly anticipated (with a toast to her, bien sûr!).
+A recent innovative and very successful project has been the publication of a beautiful full-colour recipe book with recipes from around the world from VI members.
+The Port-Vendres lifeboat is another project which is supported by the association.

-Funds are raised throughout the year, and it is estimated that an impressive total of about 10,000 Euros has been donated to charities by the generosity of the VI members.
+Funds are raised throughout the year, and it is estimated that an impressive total of over 26,000 Euros has been donated to charities by the generosity of the VI members.